Faculty – Poos

 Late-medieval and early-modern England; legal, demographic, and social history

 L.R.
-Poos is currently completing two book projects.
-One – in collaboration with Professor Lloyd Bonfield of New York Law School – is a critical redacted edition of the manuscript law reports of Peter, Lord King, Chief Justice of the Common Pleas, 1715-1722, forthcoming (2016) from the Selden Society of London.
+Poos specializes in the history of England in the later-medieval and early-modern periods, roughly from the fourteenth to the seventeenth centuries.
+His research focuses upon social, demographic, and legal history.
+He is currently completing two book projects.
+One – in collaboration with Professor Lloyd Bonfield of New York Law School – is a critical redacted edition of the manuscript law reports of Sir Peter King, Chief Justice of the Common Pleas, 1715-1722, forthcoming (2016) from the Selden Society of London.
 The other is a case study of contested marriage and property in sixteenth-century Lancashire, entitled Love, Hate, and the Law in Tudor England: The Three Wives of Ralph Rishton.
-He is also working on a reconstruction of land use and settlement in the parish of Stebbing in Essex from the thirteenth to the sixteenth centuries, employing Geograpical Information Systems (GIS) analysis.
+He is also working on a reconstruction of land use and settlement in the parish of Stebbing in Essex from the thirteenth to the sixteenth centuries, employing Geographical Information Systems (GIS) analysis.

 Roger S. Wieck, with Lawrence Poos, Virginia Reinburg, and John Plummer, Time sanctified: The book of hours in medieval art and life (New York: George Braziller and the Walters Art Gallery, 1988).